datasalt/splout-db/splout-hadoop/examples/meteo/README.md

 * stations -> ish-history.csv file.
 Contains the stations list.
 * countries -> country-list.txt.
 Contains the list of countries.

-Generate and deploy meteo table by command line:
+Generate and deploy meteo table by command line
 =====================================
 We will see first, an example on how to use the command line to deploy sigle table tablespaces.